flavio-junior/components/README.md

 # Library to sharing data in compose

-**Add it in your root settings.gradle.kts at the end of repositories:**
+**Step 1.
+Add the JitPack repository to your build file.
+Add it in your root settings.gradle.kts at the end of repositories:**
 ```gradle
 dependencyResolutionManagement {
   repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)